Winter Storm Warning issued for Aurora, Beadle, Brookings, Brule, Charles Mix, Davison by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-06 05:26:00 CST Expires: 2023-01-06 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Lincoln; Nobles; Pipestone; Rock DENSE FOG ADVISORY NOW IN EFFECT UNTIL NOON CST TODAY * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Portions of northwest Iowa, southwest Minnesota and east central and southeast South Dakota. * WHEN...Until noon CST today. * IMPACTS...Hazardous driving conditions due to low visibility.

-Dense Fog Advisory issued for Lyon, O'Brien, Osceola, Plymouth, Sioux by NWS

-Effective: 2023-01-06 05:26:00 CST Expires: 2023-01-06 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Lyon; O'Brien; Osceola; Plymouth; Sioux DENSE FOG ADVISORY NOW IN EFFECT UNTIL NOON CST TODAY * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Portions of northwest Iowa, southwest Minnesota and east central and southeast South Dakota. * WHEN...Until noon CST today. * IMPACTS...Hazardous driving conditions due to low visibility.
+Effective: 2023-01-12 05:06:00 MST Expires: 2023-01-12 12:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Haakon; Mellette; Tripp; Ziebach DENSE FOG ADVISORY IN EFFECT UNTIL NOON MST /1 PM CST/ TODAY * WHAT...Visibility one quarter to one half mile in dense fog. * WHERE...Ziebach County, Haakon County, Mellette County and Tripp County.
+This includes the Tribal Lands of the Cheyenne River Reservation and the Rosebud Reservation. * WHEN...Until noon MST /1 PM CST/ today. * IMPACTS...Hazardous driving conditions due to low visibility.

 Comments / 0